gumyr/cq_warehouse/README.md

 Threaded parts are complex for CAD systems to create and significantly increase the storage requirements thus making the system slow and difficult to use.
 To minimize these requirements all of the fastener classes have a `simple` boolean parameter that when `True` doesn't create actual threads at all.
 Such simple parts have the same overall dimensions and such that they can be used to check for fitment without dramatically impacting performance.

-> **CQ-editor** :warning: Set the Preferences :arrow_right: 3D Viewer :arrow_right: Deviation parameter to 0.01 to avoid crashes due to memory over-consumption when working with threads
+> :warning: **CQ-editor** :warning: Set the Preferences :arrow_right: 3D Viewer :arrow_right: Deviation parameter to 0.01 to avoid crashes due to memory over-consumption when working with threads

 All of the fasteners default to right-handed thread but each of them provide a `hand` sting parameter which can either be `"right"` or `"left"`.